 Using MQL & SQL to convert more leads into customers

 The first MQL process we have in place on our website is our web forms.
-We use a tool called Leadformly to place multi-step forms on our site.
 These forms use a technique called conditional logic to extract relevant information from prospects as they sign up.

 This automatically qualifies our leads on-site, filtering out the those that don’t meet our criteria.
 We’re also able to score the quality of these leads, based on the services they’re looking for, the size of their business and the budget they have to work with.

 Essentially, the most profitable leads become our priority.

 Our next MQL process happens through email marketing where we engage prospects to confirm what they need and check how serious they are about doing business.
 This process entirely automated and we qualify these leads once again, based on how prospects engage with our emails.